Oreste-Luci/netflix-oss-example/client-traffic-generator/README.md

 ```
 mvn clean package
-docker build -t service-c .
+docker build -t client-traffic-generator .
 ```

 ###To run the container

-The following command starts a new container named ```service-c``` from the ```service-c``` image.
-It maps port 9093 so that it can be reachable.
+The following command starts a new container named ```client-traffic-generator``` from the ```client-traffic-generator``` image.
+It maps port 9094 so that it can be reachable.

 ```
-docker run -p 9093:9093 -d --name service-c -e "spring.profiles.active=docker" -e "server.port=9093" --add-host eureka-server-docker:<eureka server ip>  --add-host config-service-docker:<config service ip> service-c
+docker run -p 9094:9094 -d --name client-traffic-generator -e "spring.profiles.active=docker" --add-host eureka-server-docker:<eureka server ip>  --add-host config-service-docker:<config service ip> client-traffic-generator
 ```

-To find out the ip of the eureka cand config service you can use the following command:
+To find out the ip of the eureka can config service you can use the following command:

 ```
 docker inspect <container name>